Lepton Masses and Mixing from Modular $S_4$ Symmetry: Phenomenology

 where $\alpha \equiv \alpha_2$, $\beta \equiv \beta_2+\beta_3$ and $\gamma \equiv \gamma_2$.
 It is interesting to note that the constraints listed in Appendix~\ref{app:constraints} imply that the singlets of the $\beta_2$ and $\beta_3$ terms coincide.
 This superpotential gives rise to the mass matrices:

 and

-Specifying values for the complex parameters $\alpha$, $\beta$, $\gamma$, and $\tau$ determines both mass matrices up to global factors \footnote{One of the parameters $\alpha$, $\beta$ or $\gamma$ may also be taken outside of the matrix $M_e^\text{I}$ as a global factor.}, and hence determines mass ratios as well as lepton mixing.
+Specifying values for the parameters $\alpha$, $\beta$, $\gamma$, and $\tau$ determines both mass matrices up to global factors \footnote{ The parameters $\alpha$, $\beta$ and $\gamma$ can be made real through the rephasing of the singlet fields $E^c_i$.
+One of them may be taken outside of the matrix $M_e^\text{I}$ as a global factor.
+It is assumed that the correct charged-lepton mass scale is reproduced by an appropriate choice of this global factor, after $v_d$ has been specified. }, and hence determines mass ratios as well as lepton mixing.

 After performing a numerical search, it seems this minimal model does not allow to reproduce known data.
-As a benchmark, we find the point $\alpha = -5.74+23.2i$, $\beta = -0.15+0.79i$, $\gamma = -0.0014+0.0027i$, and $\tau = -2+0.99i$, which accommodates a neutrino mass spectrum with inverted ordering, but does not provide acceptable values for either $\sin^2 \theta_{12}$ or $\sin^2 \theta_{13}$.
+As a benchmark, we find the point $\alpha = 1$, $\beta = 1.7\times 10^{-4}$, $\gamma = 0.025$, and $\tau = 0.19+0.99i$, which accommodates a neutrino mass spectrum with inverted ordering, but does not provide acceptable values for either $\sin^2 \theta_{12}$ or $\sin^2 \theta_{13}$.
 For this point, we have

 The obtained predictions are to be compared with neutrino oscillation data and information on charged-lepton mass ratios, which we collect in Table~\ref{tab:data}.